wObbLee00/Non-Invasive-Blood-Group-Prediction-Using-Fingerprint-Analysis/README.md

-# Non-Invasive Blood Group Prediction Using Fingerprint Analysis
-End-to-end system for non-invasive blood group prediction using fingerprint images, built with Python, TensorFlow, and Flask.

 # 🧬 Non-Invasive Blood Group Prediction Using Fingerprint Analysis

 This repository contains the source code, training notebook, and demo system for my **Final Year Project (FYP)**: